NUDelta/pair-research-meteor/README.md

 graph in Javascript (`/imports/api/pairings/methods.js:makePairs`).
 To run this script, we load it as an asset in the `private/` folder and `exec` it.

+### Git Setup
+There's two really important branches here: `deploy` and `master`. `master` is the main branch: be sure to never force push to master. `deploy` is always expected to be a number of commits ahead of masters (e.g. deploy settings, database migrations).
+In general, migrations consists of two commits: one for the actual deployment and one with the migration commented out and timestamped.
+To keep track of what version is live, avoid force pushing `deploy` until it's live.
+Use `git rebase` to keep the migrations as the latest commit.

 ## Deployment
 Pair Research is hosted on [Galaxy](https://galaxy.meteor.com) and [mLab](https://mlab.com).
-You can deploy with the included `./deploy.sh` script.
+You can deploy with the included `npm run-script deploy` script.
 Make sure you've grabbed the `settings.json` file located in the DTR Dropbox `/App Builds/Pair Research` folder.
 Haoqi can add you to the DTR Galaxy account.
 Yongsung has the database info (it's on his account).
 In the future,  you should probably do a migration to more easily scalable DB since we should be wary of hitting